Papers of Evan Vlachos

 Abstract

-Evan Vlachos taught as a professor of Sociology and Civil Engineering at Colorado State University, while also working extensively with federal agencies, foreign governments, and international organizations (including the United Nations, UNESCO, and NATO) on international and national water and environmental issues.
+Evan Vlachos taught as a professor of sociology and civil engineering at Colorado State University, while also working extensively with federal agencies, foreign governments, and international organizations (including the United Nations, UNESCO, and NATO) on international and national water and environmental issues.
 His interests also included integrated water resources planning and management and social forecasting.
-The collection documents Vlachos' diverse work and interests in the fields of sociology, futurism, engineering, and water resources.
+The collection documents Vlachos' work and interests in the fields of sociology, futurism, engineering, and water resources.
 Files include Vlachos' papers and publications, conference attendance, and work with agencies including the National Science Foundation, U.S. Army Corps of Engineers, European Commission, and UNESCO.
 Material types include papers, lectures, presentations, correspondence, articles, reports, conference information, external university evaluations, reviews (by and of Vlachos), invitations, yearly activities, and course content.

 Arrangement

-Evan Vlachos originally kept his files arranged alphabetically; however, this system had deteriorated.
+Vlachos originally kept his files arranged alphabetically; however, this system had deteriorated.
 The original alphabetical arrangement was recovered, with his yearly activity folders arranged chronologically at the end of the first series.

-The collection consists of 2 series in 18 boxes:
+The collection consists of 3 series in 20 boxes:

 Series 1: Professional work, 1960-2015 and undated